 The first seaside park in Japan is located right in front of Yokohama Port, stretching almost 700 meters from the east side of Osanbashi to Yamashita Pier.
 It was opened in 1930 by landfilling with the rubble from the Great Kanto Earthquake.
 The park includes a grass field, a rose garden, the “Little Girl With Red Shoes On” statue, the “Guardian of Water” statue which is a gift from San Diego, a sister city of Yokohama, and the “Kamome no Suihei-san (Seagull Sailor)” song monument, water stairs and a stage.
 The former cargo and passenger ship Hikawamaru is anchored here.

-Open any time, any day, the Yokohama Yamashita Park was the first seaside park in Japan.
-Located just in front of Yokohama Port, the lovely park stretches along the strip of land for more than 700 meters; the park covers land from the east side of Osanbashi to Yamashita Pier.
+Open throughout the year, the Yokohama Yamashita Park was the first seaside park in Japan.
+Located just in front of Yokohama Port, the lovely park stretches along the strip of land for more than 700 meters, covering a strip from the east side of Osanbashi to Yamashita Pier.

-In 1930, after the Great Kanto Earthquake (1923), the park was opened after filling the land with rubble from the aftermath of the earthquake.
-The idea for reusing the remaining debris is credited to Scotsman, Marshall Martin, who was an advisor to the Mayor at the time, Ariyoshi Chuichi.
+In 1930, the park was opened after filling the land with rubble from the aftermath of the Great Kanto Earthquake of 1923.
+The idea for reusing the remaining debris is credited to Scotsman Marshall Martin, who was an advisor to the mayor at the time, Ariyoshi Chuichi.
 He persuaded the city government to use rubble from the Kannai commercial district as a way to reclaim the former waterfront.